tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

   } ConnectionId;
 ~~~~

-A server that is willing to use CIDs will respond with its own
+A server which is willing to use CIDs will respond with its own
 "connection_id" extension, containing the CID it wishes the
 client to use when sending messages towards it.
 A zero-length value
 indicates that the server will send with the client's CID but does not